6 Self Care Rituals That Will Change Your Career

 “Building rituals to learn is critical to improving career development.
 For example, Udemy has a ritual called DEAL: Drop Everything and Learn.
 Once a month, everyone collectively stops their day job and takes an online class to learn something new.”

 Instead of procrastinating on your desire to take an online class or attend a conference, just make it a habit to learn new things on a regular basis, whether you do it weekly, monthly or quarterly.
 This can apply to any career or vocation.
-Whether you’re taking business management courses or shifting to a career in nursing, there are plenty of resources online to enable you to reinvent yourself in your career.
+Whether you’re taking business management courses or shifting to a career in nursing, there are plenty of resources online to gain skills for career success.

 5. Check-ins with yourself